Guide

 When the feed only shows posts from people you follow, there's naturally less to scroll through.
 Sessions get shorter without willpower.

-You can use both.
-Zen Social cleans up the feed so sessions are shorter. iOS Screen Time can still set a hard cap for late nights.
+You can use both. a feed filter cleans up the feed so sessions are shorter. iOS Screen Time can still set a hard cap for late nights.
 They work better together than either alone.